 Finally, your sources.
 Might be kind of obvious, but you’ve always got to know your sources.
 And no, I don’t mean like personally know each source.
 But you should look into the history, background, and education behind the source.

-Because you might be a spectacular storyteller who applies those skills to crafting an amazing nonfiction work.
-If your sources aren’t reputable, the trust in your work is damaged.
+Because you might be a spectacular storyteller who skillfully crafts an amazing nonfiction work, but if your sources aren’t reputable, the trust in your work is damaged.
 And without trust, all six of my previous tips are meaningless.
-Nonfiction writing hinges on your readers seeing you as a trusted voice; and without reliable sources you cannot be.
+Nonfiction writing hinges on your readers seeing you as a trusted voice.

 So this might seem obvious, but spend some time digging into your source materials and developing a little historical perspective.
 It will help ensure you use the right sources in your book and may even give you some additional material to write about!